 In the early weeks, colic symptoms are often mild and may not appear serious.
-General restlessness, moaning and groaning, some cramps and perhaps short bouts of crying are the norm.
+General restlessness, moaning and groaning, some cramps and short bouts of crying are the norm.
 But as time progresses, baby will show more pronounced signs of distress.
-Although discomfort is most commonly from the digestive system, but there are other causes.
+Although discomfort is most commonly from the digestive system, there are other issues to consider.

 gas and wind related colic